 One thing you want for your website is a decent amount of traffic.
 That means you’d want new people every day to find the way to your site.
 After all, if no one find’s your website or your online shop, how are you going to make money?

 If you start a website, a blog or an online shop it becomes a lot harder to get people to enter it.
-In this article I will outline 3 great ways to increase your traffic that I personally use to push my own blog: PPC, guest blogging and social media.
+In this article, I will outline three great ways to increase your traffic that I personally use to push my own blog: PPC, guest blogging, and social media.

-Before I move ahead, with my 3 simple ways to increase Website traffic, you can also refer to following posts which will give you additional ways to increase Website traffic:
+Before I move ahead, with my three simple ways to increase Website traffic, you can also refer to following posts which will give you additional ways to increase Website traffic:

 - How to Boost Affiliate Website traffic with Great articles